ScottStevenWhite/DocsInARow/ROADMAP.md

 1. **UI/UX Improvements**: Implement improvements to the user interface and overall user experience.

+2. **Secure Cloud Storage Integration**: Integrate with cloud storage services in a secure manner, ensuring data is encrypted before it is uploaded, and access control policies are robust.

+## Version 0.5.0 (Q2 2024)

+### New Features

+1. **Data Anonymization and Pseudonymization**: Implement data anonymization and pseudonymization features to prevent personal data from being visible in processed data.

+2. **Security Audit and Compliance Features**: Introduce features to facilitate security auditing and compliance with privacy laws and guidelines.

+## Enhancements

+3. **Improved Access Controls**: Enhance user management features and access controls to ensure only authorized users have access to the appropriate data.

 Please note, this roadmap is subject to changes.
 New ideas and contributions are always welcome!

+## Version 1.0.0 (Q4 2023)

+### New Features

+1. **Paid Version**: Develop a user-friendly, subscription-based version of DocsInARow which simplifies setup through a graphical user interface (GUI), automates API key configuration, and provides enhanced features through a cloud-backed infrastructure.

+2. **Document Organization Flexibility**: Add the ability for users to customize their document organization method based on their preference.

+3. **Integration with External APIs**: Allow users to connect with third-party services, such as billing or project management software, for easy sharing and collaboration.

+4. **Accessibility Features**: Implement features that make the application more accessible to people with disabilities.

+### Enhancements

+1. **Performance Optimizations**: Optimize the application for better performance when processing large documents or large batches of documents.

+2. **Enhanced Security Measures**: Increase security measures to protect user data, especially for the subscription-based version.